History of Seattle Weather Collective in Timeline

 Seattle Weather Collective

-The Weather Underground was an organization that formed collectives around the U.S. with the goal of challenging the state in solidarity with Third World liberation movements.
-These collectives, particularly inspired by the Black Power movement and the Vietnamese, aimed to organize the white working class against imperialism.
-They did this through militant demonstrations and acts of minor property damage.
+The Weather Underground organized collectives across the US to challenge the government in solidarity with Third World liberation movements, specifically the Black Power movement and the Vietnamese.
+These collectives aimed to unite the white working class against imperialism through militant demonstrations and minor property damage.

-October 1969: Organizing for the Days of Rage in Chicago
+October 1969: Seattle Collective Organizes for Days of Rage

-In October 1969, the Seattle Weather Collective focused on organizing for the Days of Rage in Chicago.
-Members created pamphlets to raise awareness and encourage participation.
+In October 1969, the Seattle Weather Collective focused on organizing for the Days of Rage in Chicago, producing pamphlets to raise awareness and encourage participation.

-In August 1969, the Ave Riots took place in Seattle's University District from August 10–14.
-Women participants bonded and formed "the core of the Seattle Weathermen".
-The riots protested the Vietnam War and police brutality.
+In 1969, during the Ave Riots (August 10–14) in Seattle's University District, women participants bonded and formed "the core of the Seattle Weathermen", in response to the Vietnam War protests and police brutality.

-In May 1970, Reserve Officers' Training Corps (ROTC) centers were widely protested.
-Thirty ROTC buildings were burned or bombed and National Guard units were mobilized on twenty-one campuses in sixteen states.
-The Weather Underground protested these offices, viewing them as preparing officers for war.
+In May 1970, thirty Reserve Officers' Training Corps (ROTC) buildings were targeted in protests, including bombings and arsons, leading to the mobilization of National Guard units on twenty-one campuses across sixteen states.